 Setting a Predictable Cadence

-Think of your communication cadence as the project’s heartbeat.
-It should be consistent, steady, and something the client can count on.
-For most projects, a weekly touchpoint hits the sweet spot: enough updates to stay aligned without creating meeting fatigue.
+Treat cadence as the project’s heartbeat.
+For most projects, a weekly touchpoint is the sweet spot: enough to stay aligned without causing meeting fatigue.
+A typical rhythm includes:

-The real magic isn’t just the act of communicating; it’s making that communication predictable.
-When your client knows a detailed update is coming every Friday, they won’t feel the need to chase you on Tuesday morning.
-It’s a simple change that frees up immense mental energy for everyone.
+The real value is making communication predictable.
+When a client knows a detailed update arrives every Friday, they won’t feel the need to chase you on Tuesday.

 The Anatomy of a Perfect Weekly Status Update

-3. Action Items & Blockers: State what you’re waiting on (feedback, content, approvals) or any issues holding you up.
-This creates shared accountability.
+- Action Items & Blockers: What you’re waiting on or issues holding progress.

 Handling Scope Creep and Tricky Conversations